Theo Todman's Web Page - Notes Pages

 - I took an on-line course – "van Oostendorp (Marc) - Miracles of Human Language: An Introduction to Linguistics" – mid-2016, which was interesting and deserves following up.

 - This project has varied in priority over recent years.
-However, now Nat has arranged to work remotely in Thailand, and has married Fon – his Thai girlfriend – learning Thai has some relevance.
+However, now Nat has arranged to work remotely in Thailand and has married Fon – his Thai girlfriend – learning Thai has some relevance.

-Summary of Progress during April - June 2023
+Summary of Progress during January - March 2025

-- I spent 74 hours in 23Q2 on this Project, or related work (117.75 hours YTD, where for "YTD" - Year to Date - I mean the (academic) year that commenced in October 2022).
-That's 192.2% of the planned effort (129.9% YTD).
-Overall, 9.7% of my Project effort in the Quarter was directed towards this project (making 6.1% YTD) - as against 5.1% planned (4.4% YTD).
+- I spent 12 hours in 25Q1 on this Project, or related work (22.75 hours YTD, where for "YTD" - Year to Date - I mean the (academic) year that commenced in October 2024).
+That's 46% of the planned effort (34.9% YTD).
+Overall, 1.5% of my Project effort in the Quarter was directed towards this project (making 1.5% YTD) - as against 3.2% planned (4% YTD).

 - Further details follow:-

-Languages (Total Hours = 74)
+Languages (Total Hours = 12)

-- Languages - Admin (Total Hours = 1.75)
+- Languages - Admin (Total Hours = 1)

-- Languages - Chinese
+- Languages - Hebrew (Classical)

-- Languages - Thai (Total Hours = 46.5)
+- Languages - Thai (Total Hours = 10.75)

 Plans for the Near Future